sodikkenfan/sodikkenfan/README.md

 ![](https://64.media.tumblr.com/6f06d07af1749a1355d8424d711a4aea/acc4beb83a44f0b1-7b/s250x400/33079ed1e277ff1acd2fe04c6371e66b6277fedf.gifv)

-all of my ponies are really shitty looking bc i put in no effort!! detailed ponies of mine will only be ponies that were gifted to me!
+all of my ponies can be either monochrome or really detailed ... any other style means those ponies were gifted ^_^